 The same steps anyone else takes!
 Get training, find a good mentor.
 Try new things and don’t be afraid to fail.
 If you fall down pick yourself up, dust yourself off, ask for help, move forward again.
 The advice is really the same for anyone.
 Succeeding is a matter of continuing to reach - not being afraid of failure, because out of failure will eventually come success.

 What is the Cybersecurity Diversity Foundation, and what is its mission?

 The Cybersecurity Diversity Foundation is a non-profit organisation that’s full intent is to create more diversity in the cybersecurity field, and the inclusion of that diversity.
 Our vision is a career field that welcomes, supports and provides opportunity and access to all, from entry level to executive and board positions.

 We promote action that will make a marked difference – from providing scholarship funds to championing corporate pledges to foster workforce diversity.
-Through lots of differences, new ideas, and different ways of working, diversity is what brings us richness.Posted almost 4 years ago
+Through lots of differences, new ideas, and different ways of working, diversity is what brings us richness.Posted about 4 years ago